-A Student Planner is issued to all students in Years 7-11 and in it students record the homework that has been set.
+A Student Planner is issued to all students in Years 7 and in it students can record the homework that has been set.
 It will also contain a lot of important information including a homework timetable.
-Parents and carers are asked to check and sign this Planner each week.
-Please inform the Form Tutor or Head of House, at the Consultation Evenings or by letter/email, if you think that your child is being set too much or too little homework.
+Please inform the Form Tutor or Head of House, at the Consultation Evenings or by email, if you think that your child is being set too much or too little homework.